 Does Dentsu Inc. Have FIFA World Cup 2026 Rights

 The official territory workbook lists Dentsu Inc. in Japan.
-In practice, viewers should treat it as a rights or distribution name and then follow the downstream consumer-facing route in each market.
+In practice, viewers should treat it as a rights or distribution name and then follow the downstream viewer-facing route in each market.

 Dentsu published the official Japan rights announcement and explicitly described a framework with live terrestrial broadcasts for Japan matches plus all 104 matches on digital streaming services.
 That is one of the clearest rights-to-consumer chains in this whole set.